 Calculate your personal carbon footprint in 5 minutes

-If everyone would live like me like I did in 2017, we would need a shocking 3.5 Earths according to the Global FootPrint Network.
-This is an international nonprofit organization that aims for a sustainable future where all people have the opportunity to thrive within the means of one planet.
+If everyone would live like I did in 2017, we would need a shocking 3.5 Earths according to the Global Footprint Network.
+This is an international organization that aims for a sustainable future where all people have the opportunity to thrive within the means of one planet.

-They created an awesome Footprint Calculator that takes into account the amount of meat and dairy you eat, the amount of locally produced, unpackaged food you buy, the energy efficiency of your house, your mode of transportation and many other factors.
-You can take the test here, it’s about five minutes of your time and it’s really fun and insightful.
+They created an awesome Footprint Calculator that takes into account the amount of meat and dairy you eat, the amount of locally produced food you buy, the energy efficiency of your house, your mode of transportation and many other factors.

-There are other tests, such at this one developed by the World Wildlife Fund and although all tests obviously differ a bit in what they measure, the general image you’ll get from your footprint is pretty much the same for each test.
+There are several other good tests to calculate your footprint, such at this one developed by the World Wildlife Fund.
+Although all tests obviously differ a bit in what they measure, the general image you’ll get is pretty much the same for all of them.

-My Personal Overshoot Day in 2017 (the date by which I would have used as much from nature as Earth can renew in an entire year) at that moment would have been April 13th, which ironically enough is my wedding day.
+Back in 2017, mine was on April 13th, which ironically enough is my wedding day.
 “Hey honey, happy anniversary.
 By the way, from this day on I am taking more from the planet than what’s actually possible.
 Love you to the moon and back!”